Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Discussion

-When analyzing the total percentage of abandoning customers in both environments we see that it is almost the same, around 20\%.
-However, the percentage of Sab customers is higher in the messaging system, where the wait is longer too.
-This is somewhat similar to the increase in the no-show rate as the wait time from appointment booking to physician visit increases \citep{Folkins1980,Galucci2005,Liu2010}.
-The authors of the first of these articles claim that in the setting of a mental health center, it may be the case that no-shows happen due to customers having to wait longer solve their problems on their own.
+When analyzing the total percentage of abandoning customers in both environments, we see that it is almost the same, around 19\%.
+However, the percentage of Sab customers is higher in the write-in-queue system, where the wait is also longer (8.1 vs.\ 1.4 minutes, see Table \ref{tbl:general_stat}).
+This is somewhat similar to the increase in the no-show rate in medical offices as the wait time from appointment booking to physician visit increases \citep{Folkins1980,Galucci2005,Liu2010}. \cite{Folkins1980} claim that in the setting of a mental health center, it may be the case that no-shows happen since customers that wait longer solve their problems on their own.
 We conjecture that this may also be true for textual services.
-This raises the question whether there is a connection between $q$ and wait time.
-We therefore think that future research on patience estimation can relax the assumptions we made for the EM algorithm on the independence between $q$ and wait time.
+This raises the question of whether there is a connection between $q$ and wait time.
+We therefore think that future research on patience estimation can relax the assumption we made for the EM algorithm on the independence between $q$ and wait time.

 Another interesting comparison can be made between silent abandonment and no-shows vis-\`{a}-vis the scope of these phenomena and their operational implications.
-Our findings suggest that 6\%--14.3\% of the customers abandon queues of contact centers without notification, compared to 23\%--34\% of no-shows in medical appointments.
-In terms of operational implications, \cite{Moore2001} found that in a family medical practice no-shows are responsible for 25.4\% of scheduled wasted time.
-Here too we showed that silent abandonment reduces system capacity, but at a lower magnitude of 5\%--11\%.
-However, here it translates to wasted tasks performed by the agent and occupied slots held by the silent-abandonment customers in the system.
+Our findings suggest that 3\%--59\% of customers abandon no-write-in-queue contact-center queues without notification (see Figure \ref{fig:KabvsUsab}), compared to 23\%--34\% of no-shows in medical appointments.
+In terms of operational implications, \cite{Moore2001} found that in a family medical practice, no-shows are responsible for 25.4\% of scheduled wasted time.
+Here too, we showed that silent abandonment reduces system capacity, but at a lower magnitude of 1.7\%--15.3\%.
+However, in contact centers it translates to wasted tasks performed by the agent and occupied slots held by the silent-abandonment customers in the system.